filecoin-project/community/projects/application/Creative.md

 ## Project Description
 <!--Describe your project in a few sentences. -->
 A gamified blockchain platform for independent creators, fans, and brands to collaborate directly and earn rewards using P2E DeFi incentives.
+Creative platform is using Textile to store content on Filecoin, and plan to integrate Filecoin storage using Ethereum and Polygon bridge to Filecoin bridge into our existing Textile implementation.
+We have hosted Creative platform with Fleek on IPFS/Filecoin.
+Other protocol implmentations include Chainlink, Polygon, Celo, and Loom SDK.

 ## Project Status
 <!--brainstorming, fundraising, under development, beta, shipped, etc-->